-With access to a large amount of data, processing and responding with less latency is a significant challenge.
-Streaming versions of a known batch mode machine learning algorithm always enable the capability to run a model much faster rather than collecting all the data and processing them as a batch.
+With access to a large amount of data, processing and responding with less latency is one of the challenges.
+Streaming version of a known batch mode machine learning algorithm always enables the capability to run a model much faster rather than collecting all the data and processing them as a batch.
 But the main challenge is that all these streaming versions of machine learning algorithms provide a sub-optimal solution.
 An optimal solution would be the answer we obtain from extensive experiments on a data set with a large number of iterations on the complete batch of data.
-Most of the machine learning algorithms are in an iterative mode, as they are trying to optimize a set of parameters.
-In the streaming setting, the model is designed by accepting the nature of having a suboptimal solution.
-This can be identified as one of the obstacles in obtaining a better solution with a streaming ML setting.
-In this research, we focus our work on the evaluation of the stateof-the-art stream processing engines on static conditions to see how each framework performs.
+Most of the machine learning algorithms are in an iterative mode as they are trying to optimize a set of parameters.
+In the streaming setting, the model is being designed by accepting the nature of having a sub-optimal solution.
+This can be identified as one of the challenges in obtaining a better solution with streaming ML setting.
+In this research, we focus our work on the evaluation of the state of the art stream processing engines on static conditions to see how each framework is performing.